datasektionen/durn-the-third/Readme.md

-# pls Permissions
+# Hive Permissions

-The system uses the following permissions in pls:
+The system uses the following permissions in Hive:

 | permission | access |
 |----|-----|